anilcs13m/Projects/RecommendationSystem/README.md

 =====================
 * First we loaded dataset here we have three different dataset first is movies and user rating matrix second user movies matrix that have (0,1) entry represent 1 of user j rated movie i in this matrix and other dataset is the parameter vector that have learning parameters for user and movie

+* Implementing the collaborative filtering cost function and gradient

+* You can now start training your algorithm to make movie recommendations for yourself

+* Predict the rating of movie i for user j

+* Computes the ratings for all the movies and users and displays the movies that it recommends